mobilecoinfoundation/mobilecoin/BRANCHING.md

 In this model:

 * Release branches are never merged anywhere
-* Any changes that need to be in master and release (which is most changes) get cherry-picked.
+* Any changes that need to be in master and release (which is most bug fixes) get cherry-picked.

 This is an example of what this looks like: